nguyenhuyanhh/nlp_speech/README.md

 ## To-dos

-1. If google-cloud supports Cloud Speech API, move code to that library instead of google-api-python-client
+If google-cloud supports Cloud Speech API, move code to that library instead of google-api-python-client
-1. Diarization?